 All sessions on the course will be led by experienced trialists and staff from Nottingham Clinical Trials Unit.

-All course materials will be provided in a large delegate folder, provided to you at the start of the course.
+All printed course materials will be provided in a large delegate folder, provided to you at the start of the course.
+You will receive a certificate of attendance at the end of the course.

 Light refreshments will be provided in the morning before the course begins and for morning and afternoon breaks.
-Lunch will also be provided.
+A hot buffet lunch will also be provided.
 Free parking is available on-site.

 Terms and conditions